ashin-coder/corona-help-bot/README.md

 ## Implementation

-The implementation of the Corona Chat Bot project involved a combination of front-end web development using HTML and CSS, and back-end integration with Microsoft Azure services.
+The implementation of the Corona Help Bot project involved a combination of front-end web development using HTML and CSS, and back-end integration with Microsoft Azure services.
 To begin with, the website was designed using HTML and CSS to create an intuitive user interface.

 For the chatbot functionality, Microsoft Azure Bot Service was employed.
 This service enabled the creation of a chatbot that could interact with users, answer their queries, and provide COVID-19-related information.
 The chatbot was integrated with Azure QnA Maker, which served as the knowledge base for the bot.
 In QnA Maker, a comprehensive set of Questions and Answers were manually entered, ensuring accurate and informative responses from the chatbot.
 Additionally, prompts were created to enhance the chatbot's conversational flow and make it feel more human-like.